peterjc/galaxy_blast/tools/ncbi_blast_plus/README.rst

 Galaxy wrappers for NCBI BLAST+ suite
 =====================================

-These wrappers are copyright 2010-2014 by Peter Cock (The James Hutton Institute, UK) and additional contributors including Edward Kirton, John Chilton, Nicola Soranzo, Jim Johnson, and Bjoern Gruening.
+These wrappers are copyright 2010-2016 by Peter Cock (The James Hutton Institute, UK) and additional contributors including Edward Kirton, John Chilton, Nicola Soranzo, Jim Johnson, and Bjoern Gruening.

 See the licence text below.

-Currently tested with NCBI BLAST 2.2.30+ (i.e. version 2.2.30 of BLAST+), and does not work with the NCBI 'legacy' BLAST suite (e.g. ``blastall``).
+Currently tested with NCBI BLAST+ 2.2.31, and does not work with the NCBI 'legacy' BLAST suite (e.g. ``blastall``).

 Note that these wrappers (and the associated datatypes) were originally distributed as part of the main Galaxy repository, but as of August 2012